 Illustration of the K-correlations obtained by simulation from several distribution functions is provided in Figure 6.13 for linearly dependent variables and Figure 6.14 for nonlinearly dependent variables.
-The empirical K-correlations were determined from equation (6.108) for positively correlated variables and (6.112) for negatively correlated variables.
+The empirical K-correlations were determined from equation (6.112).
 The two figures allow us to make the following observations.

-- For linearly dependent variables, the r and KR estimates are practically the same and equal to the theoretical values, irrespective of the distribution. - The same holds true for nonlinearly dependent variables, if the distribution function is symmetric, as well as if the correlation is positive, irrespective of the distribution.

-• For nonlinearly dependent variables with negative correlation and skewed distribution function, the empirical correlations depart from their theoretical values, with the KR being closer to them than r.
+- For linearly dependent variables, the r and KR estimates are practically the same and equal to the theoretical values, irrespective of the distribution. - The same holds true for nonlinearly dependent variables, if the distribution function is symmetric, as well as if the correlation is positive, irrespective of the distribution. - For nonlinearly dependent variables with negative correlation and skewed distribution function, the empirical correlations depart from their theoretical values, with the KR being closer to them than r.